 Fortunately for all of us, I discovered a rule that helped me create healthy boundaries with my kids and saved our relationship.

 It seems obvious, but it’s amazing how often I used to violate this practice without thinking.
 One of my kids would be upset and anxious about something and would beg me to help them.
 And it was easy to get caught up in the emotion of the moment.
 I would let my mom-instincts kick in.
 But then, at some point when I was ignoring my own responsibilities to help out, I’d become frustrated.
 And somewhere in the back of my mind, I’m keeping score.

 There is a part of me that is thinking, “She owes me one now” or “Dang, I got suckered again!”
 The longer I held on to that resentment, the heavier it became.
 Even if it feels like it’s the right thing to do at the time, I’m upset.
 Because I’m throwing that load of laundry in for my kid who is off goofing around with friends even though she knows that she has a school retreat to pack for.
 Or I fork out a twenty to cover her dinner with friends after the game, but I’m thinking about how she could have avoided needing me to do this for her if she handled it appropriately.

 I told my daughters that I was going to be instituting this rule of not doing anything for them that made me angry.
 At first, they didn’t quite understand.
 I explained that it was me honoring my own time and efforts as much as I could.

-It’s not about punishing them for not planning ahead or something like “tough love.”
+It’s not about punishing them for not planning ahead.
+It’s not something like “tough love.”
 It is about not setting aside my important tasks in order to rush to someone else’s aid—if they don’t really need it.
 It’s also about building a more adult relationship with them now that they’re older.